 Within 60 days of starting to serve as personal representative, the PR must publish a notice of the probate proceeding in a local newspaper.
 This serves to let creditors know that they have three months (after publication ends) to come forward if they want to present a formal claim to the estate.
 Most creditors don't make formal claims; they just send regular bills to the deceased person's address.
 GA.
 Code Ann. § 53-7-41.

 If there's not enough money in the estate to pay all debts, the PR must turn to state law, which prioritizes claims.
 The family is paid first; the surviving spouse and children under 18 are entitled to a year's support.
 GA.
 Code Ann. § 53-3-1.
 After that come funeral expenses, costs of probate (court filing fees, lawyers' fees, and more), expenses of the last illness, and taxes, in that order.
 The list goes on; you'll need to consult it only if the estate can't pay all the bills.
 If that's your situation, you'll want to get legal advice before you start writing checks.

 It's also the PR's job to file final state and federal income tax returns for the deceased person.
 These returns are generally due by April 15 of the year following the year of death.
 Income tax returns may also be required for the estate itself, if it receives income.

-A federal estate tax return will be required only if the taxable estate is very large—for deaths in 2018, more than $11.18 million.
-Only about 1,800 estates are expected to have to pay federal estate tax under the current tax structure.
+Additionally, a federal estate tax return will be required if the taxable estate is very large—for deaths in 2023, more than $12.92 million.
+Less than one percent of estates are expected to have to pay federal estate tax under the current tax structure.